Results from Compostable Diapers Use, Collection, and Recycling Test

 User acceptance was assessed within childcare facilities.
 The staff expressed willingness to pay extra for compostable diapers up to a certain limit and compared it to choosing organic over conventional foods.
 Effective communication, such as graphical representations of the environmental impact, was suggested to inform both childcare staff and parents.

 A bio-technology for hygienic composting was tested and showed promising results.
 The diapers were treated according to the requirements of the Environmental Protection Agency's (Miljøstyrelsen) regulations and international standards concerning waste for agricultural purposes.
 The main requirement: that the biomass is heated to a temperature of 70°C for at least an hour, was achieved within 62 hours and could potentially be achieved in as little as 48 hours.
-However, challenges remain in managing biomass containing feces and bioplasts of unknown types, which may affect agricultural use.
+However, challenges remain in managing biomass containing faeces and bioplasts of unknown types, which may affect agricultural use.

 Composting trials showed that the compost waste contained enterococci despite a successful sanitization process.
 This may be due to the subsequent storing of the compost, which might have allowed for a strong multiplication.
 Furthermore, the compost copper, nickel and zinc values were higher than the allowed treshold.
 This can be explained by the fact that there were waste residues in the grab used to turn the compost during the 4 months that the composting process lasted.
-Similar composting trials in e.g. France have shown no problems in regards to heavy metals in the compost resulting from comspostable diapers.
+Similar composting trials in e.g. France have shown no problems in regards to heavy metals in the compost resulting from compostable diapers.

 Laboratory tests in Gdansk, Poland, demonstrated that compostable diapers have a biogas efficiency 200-300 % higher than conventional diapers.
 This suggests their value as a substrate for biogas production, possibly attracting interest in dedicated biogas facilities for diaper waste.